eurobae/eurobae.github.io/index.md

 classes: wide
 ---

-안녕하세요!
 Welcome to my blog :-)

 I am a PhD student in Information Systems at KAIST College of Business.
 Previously I received a Master's from the same college and a Bachelor's in Industrial and Management Engineering at POSTECH.
 Spent more than two-thirds of my life in schools, I am still learning who I am and how to create ideas and values for us.